-This unit focuses on engineering fundamentals as the basis of understanding underlying principles and the building blocks that operate in simple to more complex mechanical devices.
+This unit focuses on engineering basics focusing on the principles and structures that are required to operate mechanical devices.
 Students apply their knowledge to design, construct, test and evaluate operational systems.
 The focus of the system should be mechanical; however, it may include some electronic components.
 The constructed operational systems demonstrate selected theoretical principles studied in this unit.